labcif/FAMA/README.md

 ## Functionalities

-* Extract user application data from an Android device with ADB (root and ADB required)
+* Extract user application data from an Android device with ADB (root and ADB required).
 * Dump user data from an android image or mounted path.
 * Easily build modules for a specific Android application.
 * Generate clean and readable JSON reports.
-* Integrated complete Autopsy compatibility.
+* Complete integrated Autopsy compatibility (ingest, report, communication and timeline support).
-* (...)
+* Export HTML report based on the current case.

 ## Prerequisites